MadelynYarber/meal-planner-project/README.md

 ## File Structure
 - 'main_menu.py': Main script containing a display menu where user can choose options and their correlating functions
-- 'ingredients.csv': CSV file containing available ingredients and the ingredients nutrition
+- 'ingredients.csv': CSV file containing available ingredients, the quantity, and unit
-- 'recipes.txt': TXT file containing the recipes, the type of diets the meal pertains to, and the ingredients that the meal contains
+- 'recipes.json': JSON file containing the recipes, the type of diets the meal pertains to, the ingredients that the meal contains, ingredient quantity, and nutritional information of that meal
 - 'preferences.json': JSON file containing user preferences and nutritional goals
 - 'requirements.txt': List of required Python packages
-# need to add unit test file name here
-# her example: 'test_myProject.py': Unit tests for the project
+- 'test_meal_planner.py': Unit test file for the project